primer/view_components/docs/content/components/selectmenu.md

 title: Select menu
 ---

 Use select menus to list clickable choices, allow filtering between them, and highlight which ones are selected.
+See [Primer CSS documentation](https://primer.style/css/components/select-menu) for more details.

 ## Examples